MusaIslamFahad/disk-scheduling-visualizer/README.md

 | **C-LOOK** | Circular LOOK - jumps back to the lowest request, not cylinder 0 |

 ---

-## 🖥️ Screenshots

-> _Practice Tab — single algorithm animation with seek sequence_

-> _Comparison Tab — bar chart of all algorithms with the winner highlighted_

----

 ## ⚙️ Requirements

 - Python 3.7+